 Follow the steps below to successfully transfer points-based assessment data from Otus to NebSIS.

-Make special note of the Assignment Name as the name you enter NebSIS will need to match what is entered in Otus.
+• Make a note of the Assignment Name as the name you enter NebSIS must match what is entered in Otus.
 The same Assignment Name cannot be entered twice.

 Assessment Name